timeplus-io/docs/docs/jdbc.md

 ![New Driver](/img/jdbc_native_new_driver.png)

-In the "Libaries" tab, click "Add Artifact" and type `com.timeplus:timeplus-native-jdbc:2.0.1`.
+In the "Libraries" tab, click "Add Artifact" and type `com.timeplus:timeplus-native-jdbc:2.0.1`.
 Click the "Find Class" button to load the class.
 ![Load Driver](/img/jdbc_native_load_driver.png)

 Create a new database connection, choose "Timeplus" and accept the default settings.
 Click the "Test Connection.." to verify the connection is okay.